fanpu/website/_posts/2023-06-15-high-dimensional-analysis-of-m-estimators.markdown

-linear regression with sparsity constraints, estimation of structured covariance or inverse covariance matrices, graphical model selection, sparse principal component analysis (PCA), low-rank matrix estimation, matrix decomposition problems and estimation of sparse additive nonparametric models \cite{paper}.
+linear regression with sparsity constraints, estimation of structured covariance or inverse covariance matrices, graphical model selection, sparse principal component analysis (PCA), low-rank matrix estimation, matrix decomposition problems and estimation of sparse additive nonparametric models [(Negahban et al., 2009)](https://arxiv.org/abs/1010.2731).

 In recent years, there has been a flurry of work on each of these individual specific cases.
 However, the authors of the paper in discussion poses the question of whether there is a way